golemfactory/yagna-docs/requestor-tutorials/vm-runtime/golem-certificates.md

 cargo install --path golem-certificate/cli
 ```

-To enter UI tool, type:
+After that, in other terminal enter UI tool by typing:

 ```bash
 golem-certificate-cli ui